bigskysoftware/htmx/www/essays/a-response-to-rich-harris.md

 click-a-link-load-a-page-of-HTML web applications that are, to an extent, being supplanted by SPAs.

-We will go through the problems he outlines, all of which are valid when discussing "standard" MPAs, we will demonstrate how a Hypermedia-centric technology like htmx can solve each of them, while still remaining within the general category of MPA.
+We will go through the problems he outlines, all of which are valid when discussing "standard" MPAs, and we will demonstrate how a Hypermedia-centric technology like htmx can solve each of them.

 ### "You Can't Keep A Video Running"